 Computer-aided detection, or CAD, uses a digitized mammographic image to search for abnormal areas of density, mass, or calcification that may indicate the presence of cancer.
 The CAD system highlights these areas on the images, alerting radiologists to the need for further analysis.

 - Digital mammography eliminates the darkroom process for films, thus decreasing exam times.

 - These processes offer superior contrast resolution and improved ability to manipulate images, making it possible to detect breast cancers more accurately.

 - Computer-aided detection, or CAD, obtains a second, computerized reading, with the goal of finding more cancers or more accurately gauging signs of malignancy.

 - Digital mammography improves image access, transmission, retrieval, and storage.

 - This process requires a lower radiation dose than conventional mammography.

-Current guidelines from the U.S. Department of Health and Human Services (HHS), the American Cancer Society (ACS), the American Medical Association (AMA), and the American College of Radiology (ACR) recommend a mammography screening every year for women, beginning at age 40.
+Current guidelines from the U.S. Department of Health and Human Services (HHS), American Medical Association (AMA), and the American College of Radiology (ACR) recommend a mammography screening every year for women, beginning at age 40.